catherinepope/papermod/content/workshops/resources/how-to-write-a-narrative-cv.md

 #### Narrative CV

-"Health researchers had long struggled to establish clear connections between [B and C] and patient outcomes due to fragmented datasets and methodological limitations (Opening).
-This critical knowledge gap hindered both clinical decision-making and policy development in addressing these significant health determinants (Challenge).
-I addressed this challenge by completing a complex data integration using [method A] and coauthoring an innovative early analysis of the effects of \[B and C] on health outcomes \[DOI],introducing a novel approach to synthesizing previously disconnected evidence (Action).This foundational study (cited XXX times since X year) catalysed significant field advancement, serving as the cornerstone for a series of research community workshops organised by \[organisation D], ultimately securing a substantial \[funder] award of $amount for the \[E] consortium to extend this work and implement findings at scale(Resolution)."
+"Health researchers had long struggled to establish clear connections between [B and C] and patient outcomes due to fragmented datasets and methodological limitations **(Opening)**.
+This critical knowledge gap hindered both clinical decision-making and policy development in addressing these significant health determinants **(Challenge)**.
+I addressed this challenge by completing a complex data integration using [method A] and coauthoring an innovative early analysis of the effects of \[B and C] on health outcomes \[DOI],introducing a novel approach to synthesising previously disconnected evidence **(Action)**.This foundational study (cited XXX times since X year) catalysed significant field advancement, serving as the cornerstone for a series of research community workshops organised by \[organisation D], ultimately securing a substantial \[funder] award of £amount for the \[E] consortium to extend this work and implement findings at scale**(Resolution)**."

 ### Module 2: Development of others

 #### Traditional CV

-"Co-organized career development seminar series, 2023-2024"
+"Co-organised career development seminar series, 2023-2024"

 #### Narrative CV

-Early career researchers in our department faced significant uncertainty about career options  beyond academia (Opening).
-Recognising this knowledge gap could lead to talent loss and missed opportunities for cross-sector collaboration (Challenge), I took initiative as a member of the department of X early career researcher committee to co-organize a strategic career development seminar series, personally inviting diverse speakers from the pharmaceutical industry and university professional services to share authentic career pathway experiences (Action).
-This initiative successfully engaged ~30 ECRs per seminar, with feedback specifically noting the sessions were ‘informative and inspiring,’ thereby expanding professional networks and helping researchers envision concrete next steps in their career development (Resolution).
+Early career researchers in our department faced significant uncertainty about career options beyond academia **(Opening)**.
+Recognising this knowledge gap could lead to talent loss and missed opportunities for cross-sector collaboration **(Challenge)**, I took initiative as a member of the department of X early career researcher committee to co-organize a strategic career development seminar series, personally inviting diverse speakers from the pharmaceutical industry and university professional services to share authentic career pathway experiences **(Action)**.
+This initiative successfully engaged ~30 ECRs per seminar, with feedback specifically noting the sessions were ‘informative and inspiring,’ thereby expanding professional networks and helping researchers envision concrete next steps in their career development **(Resolution)**.

 ### Module 3: Wider research and innovation community